Sue: So what’s Peladon, then? Is it a person or a place? Or an oil painting? Is it a cursed oil painting? Am I close?

 Sue: That’s a planet, isn’t it?

-Sue: Oh yes, the giant penis in a shower curtain.
-OK, if you mention Alpha Centauri, I’ll drop that in.
+Sue: Oh yes, the penis in the shower curtain.
+Okay, I’ll try….

 Me: I told you to drop ‘hermaphrodite hexapod’ into the conversation, not ‘penis in a shower curtain’!

 And then we drove home in silence to watch the final episode of The Curse of Peladon.